 Grow Involved 9-12

-Students respond to literature about Martin Luther King, Jr. They examine his philosophy about serving and taking action.
-They follow his model to promote the idea of doing good for others.
-Students learn that service and social action by one person can change the world.
+Participants explore Dr. Martin Luther King, Jr.'s thoughts about serving and taking action.
+They give examples of service and social action by one person that can change the world.

-Students read To Kill a Mockingbird and discuss examples of violence.
-They promote the idea of doing for others by organizing a rally for nonviolence.
+Young people discuss the need for and examples of nonviolent conflict resolution.
+They promote the idea of taking action for change by organizing a rally for nonviolence.

-In this lesson, students compare communication styles and read the Autobiography of Malcolm X. They compare the work of Malcolm X with that of Martin Luther King, Jr. Then they raise awareness of the issue of racism through a discussion forum.
+In this lesson, young people compare the communications and strategies of Malcolm X with those of Martin Luther King, Jr. They discuss the causes, effects, and ways to address racism through a discussion forum.
 They plan and hold the forum in the community.